TheRedCandyy/sfcc_expert_learning/README.md

 - [x] Create a custom attribute to the product object that checks if a product can be added to the wishlist.

 - [x] Add functionality that checks if this product can or cannot be added to the wishlist, display an appropriate message if false.

+---
+### Order Process

+- [x] When a customer completes an order that includes products that are on the customer wishlist, there products are to be removed.